-To turn off the Surveyor MSQ Plus MS detector from the Tune window
+To turn off the MSQ Plus Mass Detector from the Tune window

 - 1. If you are using the optional cone wash pump, turn it off by turning its power switch to the Off position. - 2.
-Turn off the flow from your LC pump: - a.
-If your LC pump is controlled from the Xcalibur data system, turn it off from its respective Direct Control dialog box or place it in the Standby mode from the Info View Status page. - b.
-If your LC pump is not controlled from the Xcalibur data system, turn it off from its keypad control panel. - 3.
+Turn off the flow from the LC pump: - If your LC pump is controlled from the Xcalibur data system, turn it off from its respective Direct Control dialog box, or place it in the Standby mode from the Status page of the Information view.

+- If your LC pump is not controlled from the Xcalibur data system, turn it off from its keypad control panel. - 3.
 If the Tune window is not open, open it: